That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 Cons of Bridge

-However, like many others, The7 has adapted to be perfectly compatible with Elementor and Gutenberg.
+However, like many others, The7 has adapted to the new context by also becoming perfectly compatible with Elementor and Gutenberg.

-It has a few too many “technical” options, but this flaw is easily mitigated by simply launching the built-in “design assistant”, which will help you personalize your site.
+It includes a few too many “technical” options, but this flaw is mitigated by the presence of a “design assistant” that you just need to run to start customizing your site.

-The theme was launched in 2013, and has been quite well-maintained so far.
-However some users have complained about the slowness of theme when it comes to loading pages.
-So test it out first.
+The theme was launched in 2013, and it is pretty well maintained so far.
+However, some users seem to complain about the theme’s slowness when loading pages.

 Pros of The7

-The7 is a very popular theme with an affordable price tag, which makes it perfect for your first digital project.
+The7 is a very popular theme with a fairly affordable price.
+It can therefore be perfect for a first digital project.

 Cons of The7